 12:43

-I you to see if you can use the same qualities that you feel make you man to go deeper into yourself.
-Your strength, your bravery, toughness: Can we redefine what those mean and use them to explore our hearts?
-Are you brave to be vulnerable?
+challenge you to see if you can use the qualities that you feel make you a man to go deeper into yourself.
+Your strength, your bravery, toughness: Can we redefine what those mean and use to explore our hearts?
+Are you brave enough to vulnerable?
 To reach out to another man when you need help?
-To dive headfirst your shame?
-Are you strong enough to be sensitive, to whether you are hurting or you’re happy, even if it makes you weak?
-Are you confident enough to listen to the women in your life?
-To hear their ideas and solutions?
-To hold their anguish and actually believe them, even if what they’re saying is against you?
-And you be man enough to stand up to other men you hear “locker room talk,” when you hear stories sexual harassment?
-When you hear your boys talking about grabbing ass or getting her drunk, will actually stand up and do something so that one day don’t have to live in a world where a woman has risk everything and come forward to say the words “me too?”
+To dive headfirst into shame?
+Are you strong enough to be sensitive, to cry you are hurting or you’re happy, even if it makes you look weak? you confident enough to listen to the women in life?
+To hear their ideas and their solutions?
+To hold their anguish and actually believe them, even what they’re saying is against you?
+And will you be man enough to stand up other men when you hear “locker room talk,” when hear stories of sexual harassment?
+When you hear your boys talking about grabbing ass or getting drunk, will you actually stand up and do something so that day we don’t have to live in a world a woman has to risk everything and come forward to say the words “me too?”

 (Applause)

 This serious stuff.
-I’ve had to take a real, honest look the ways that I’ve unconsciously been hurting the women my life, and it’s ugly.
-My wife told me I had been acting in a certain way that hurt and not correcting it.
-Basically, sometimes when she would go to speak, at home or public, I would just cut her off mid-sentence and her thought for her.
+I’ve had to take a real, honest at the ways that I’ve unconsciously been hurting the women in my life, and it’s ugly. wife told me that I had been acting in a way that hurt her and not correcting it.
+Basically, sometimes when would go to speak, at home or in public, would just cut her off mid-sentence and finish her thought for her.
 It’s awful.
-The worst part was I was completely unaware when I was doing it.
-It unconscious.
-So here I am doing my part, trying to a feminist, amplifying the voices of women around the world, and at home, I am using my louder voice to silence the woman I love the most.
-So I to ask myself a tough question: am I man enough to just shut the up and listen?
+The worst was that I was completely unaware when I was doing it.
+It was unconscious.
+So here am doing my part, trying to be a feminist, amplifying the voices women around the world, and yet at home, I using my louder voice to silence the woman I the most.
+So I had to ask myself a tough question: am I enough to just shut the hell up and listen?

 (Laughter)